-Course Code: 24ADS0101P Course Assessment Methods: Credit: 1 Total Marks: 30 (Internal: 10; External: 20) Hours/Week: 2 The internal and external assessment is based on the level of participation in lab sessions and the timely Course Type: Discipline Specific Course submission of lab experiments/assignments, the quality of solutions designed for the assignments, the Category: Practical performance in VIVA VOCE, the quality of lab file and ethical practices followed.
-The external Mode: Lab Practice and Assignments examination is conducted by external examiner appointed by the Controller of Examination in association with the internal examiner appointed by the Chairperson of the Department.
+Course Code: 24ADS0101P/ 25BCS0101P Course Assessment Methods: Credit: 1 Total Marks: 30 (Internal: 10; External: 20) Hours/Week: 2 The internal and external assessment is based on the level of participation in lab sessions and the timely Course Type: Discipline Specific Course submission of lab experiments/assignments, the quality of solutions designed for the assignments, the Category: Practical and ethical practices followed.
+The external Mode: Lab Practice and Assignments examination is conducted by external examiner appointed by the Controller of Examination in Examination Duration: 3 Hours association with the internal examiner appointed by the Chairperson of the Department.